lupusalba/ViaVerborumStoryUniverse/WORLDBUILDING - UNIVERSE CREATION.md

 - Affinity:
   - lowers mana consumption for that element (more efficient)
   - makes it easier to absorb/refine that mana type
+- mages can use different devices to aid in spell casting (like wand and staff)
+- mages can use magic formations and circles to attract mana (or move it in general)
 ### OPEN SLOT
 - Mage laws, taboo spells, enforcement arm, internal politics of Tower vs nobles.